Vonshad/Offensive_Sec/EN_writeups/windows/Blaster.md

 ![What's inside the recycle bin?](https://i.imgur.com/jf6k3wK.png)

 Disappointed?
 I hope not!
-If we google `hhupd.exe exploit`, we can quickly find this is referring the [CVE-2019-1388](https://nvd.nist.gov/vuln/detail/CVE-2019-1388) which is a "Windows Certificate Dialog Elevation of Privilege Vulnerability".
+If we google `hhupd.exe exploit`, we find this is referring to the [CVE-2019-1388](https://nvd.nist.gov/vuln/detail/CVE-2019-1388) exploit, which is a "*Windows Certificate Dialog Elevation of Privilege Vulnerability*".

-### *Getting root using CVE-2019-1388*
+### *Getting admin using CVE-2019-1388*

-In order to privesc using what we've learned, I followed along [Zero Day Initiative's video](https://www.youtube.com/watch?v=3BQKpPNlTSo) on the matter.
+In order to privesc using what we've learned, I followed along [Zero Day Initiative's video](https://www.youtube.com/watch?v=3BQKpPNlTSo) covering the exploit.
 He provides a very detailed step-by-step guide.

 Here is how it goes.